dbiir/rainbow/README.md

 Wide Table has some good features:
 - **Reduce Join Cost:** distributed joins are very expensive.
 - **Easy Schema Modification:** new workloads and new schema requirements come out everyday.
 Adding new fields to a table is much easier than redesigning the schema following normal forms.
-- **Application Friendly:** new features can be added to the data as a set of new fields without interrupting and modifying running applications.
+- **Application Friendly:** new features can be added to the data as a set of new fields without interrupting or modifying running applications.

 Although everything looks good with wide tables stored as columnar formats on HDFS, the I/O efficiency and query performance are far from optimal.